North Carolina: The New American Heartland, Sept 27-29, 2017

-North Carolina: The New American Heartland is a multi-dimensional initiative—highlighted by a three-day gathering on September 27–29, 2017—enlisting scholars, artists, critics, journalists, educators, economic forecasters, policy experts, activists, community leaders, business owners, and others to critically consider North Carolina’s role as a bellwether for the nation.
+North Carolina: The New American Heartland is a multi-dimensional initiative—highlighted by a three-day gathering which took place on September 27–29, 2017—enlisting scholars, artists, critics, journalists, educators, economic forecasters, policy experts, activists, community leaders, business owners, and others to critically consider North Carolina’s role as a bellwether for the nation.

 Exploring Themes, Raising Questions

 The complex challenges North Carolinians face in the early twenty-first century are mirrored in communities throughout the United States—economic inequality, disappearing opportunities in small towns and rural communities, and partisan divisions over a host of issues ranging from racial justice, to environmental policy, to immigration.

 Through the lens of expressive culture, specifically the dimensions of food, music, and storytelling, North Carolina: The New American Heartland provided a forum for examining North Carolina’s complex and myriad cultural identities and exploring how the arts and humanities can help us better understand and face our shared challenges.

 Food and Community

 North Carolina’s rich agriculture and aquaculture heritage is exhibited daily on family dinner tables, in restaurants, at farmer’s markets, in the aisles of grocers, and with the food we eat.
 How our meals are produced and prepared, and by whom, tells us a great deal about ourselves and our values.

 In partnership with EducationNC, we explored the worlds of food, and considered how this most central aspect of our daily lives is intertwined with education, changes in demographics, poverty, regionalization and globalization, and the health of all of our people now and in the future.
-Throughout this three-day event we also directly appreciated the richness and diversity of North Carolina food culture in meals prepared by community chefs employing techniques and traditions from North Carolina’s past as well as those being introduced by new arrivals.
+Throughout this three-day event we also enjoyed the richness and diversity of North Carolina food culture in meals prepared by community chefs employing techniques and traditions from North Carolina’s past as well as those being introduced by new arrivals.

 Tradition and Opposition in North Carolina Music